 STREET IMPROVEMENTS

-Beach Crescent is a one-lane, one-way, east/west bound asphalt-paved road improved with concrete curbs, sidewalks, bike lane, treed landscaping and street lighting.
-Parking is available on north side of the street in the vicinity of the subject.
-Granville street running north/south past the subject property is a two-lane, two-way connector road running underneath the Granville Street Bridge deck.
+Beach Crescent is a two-lane, two-way, east/west bound asphalt-paved road improved with concrete curbs, sidewalks, treed landscaping and street lighting.
+Parking is available on either side of the street.

 7.0 ZONING AND PLANNING